tari/83pa28d/content/lesson/week2/day13.md

     CALL JumpTbl + 3 * 2

-Jump tables are very useful for shells (the `b_call` addresses are part of one *big* jump table (or vector table, does it really make a difference?)).
+Jump tables are very useful for shells (the `bcall` addresses are part of one *big* jump table (or vector table, does it really make a difference?)).
 Suppose you made this new shell called "StratocumulusOS"[^stratocumulus] that was so freakin' awesome it made MirageOS